gincoat/gincoat.github.io/docs/middlewares.md

 }

 ```

-2- Per-route
+2- Per-route middlewares
 let's register middleware `AfterMiddleware` for this route `router.Get("/home", handlers.HomeShow)`.
 To do that simply pass the middleware right before the handler, and make sure it looks like this:
 ```go
 router.Get("/update", middlewares.AfterMiddleware, handlers.HomeUpdate)
 ```
-you can use as many middlewares per-route as you want, simply pass them as parameters before the handler
+you can add as many middlewares per-route as you want, simply pass them as parameters before the handler